koudyk/koudyk.github.io/src/content/posts/2025-12-11_LIBR509_reflection/index.md

 ### How linked data might be used in research articles

-As I said in the post where I analyzed the data format JSON-lD, I really had to resist going down a rabbit hole exploring linked data and its implementation in different files and systems.
+As I said in the post where I analyzed the data format JSON-LD, I really had to resist going down a rabbit hole exploring linked data and its implementation in different files and systems.
 I feel like it holds a lot of promise for making information from research communications more useful, and I’m sure that others have thought of this.

 One of my biggest frustrations when doing better research on academic journal articles was the fact that I had to use natural language processing and heuristics to get structured information out of papers, when that information could have easily been included in a machine-readable format at the start.